Is Your Weight Healthy? A Senior Man's Guide to Weight Charts

 BMI shows the relationship between weight and height.
 You calculate it by dividing weight in kilograms by height in meters squared (kg/m²).
 The result falls into categories: underweight (below 18.5), normal weight (18.5-24.9), overweight (25-29.9), and obese (30 or above).

 The World Health Organization set these ranges to identify potential health risks tied to weight.
-BMI doesn't distinguish between muscle and fat, it's just a number based on total weight relative to height.
+BMI doesn't distinguish between muscle and fat.
+It's just a number based on total weight relative to height.

 BMI classifications miss important health factors for senior men because bodies change significantly with age.
 Three key aging factors affect how accurate BMI is: